Geoffrey Canada Scholars

 • GCS Program Celebration: a domestic or international trip during spring break

-• New interview attire to assist with internship opportunities or subsequent needs for securing a position beyond Bowdoin
+• New interview attire to assist with internship opportunities or securing a position beyond Bowdoin

 Selection Criteria